terrywbrady/iiif-seajug/PITCHME.md

 A IIIF Server returns a JSON description of a resource

 - /ResourcePath/info.json
+- Technical details about the image
-- JSON file indicates the features that a server supports
+- Feature support within the server

 +++